DataScienceUB/PFM/README.md

 + Feb.
 26: Assignment of projects & supervisors to student groups.
 + Mar.
 2: Limit for delivering the project proposal short document to your advisors.
 + May 15: Limit for informing (via email to ligual@ub.edu) if you will present the TFM in July or September.
 + Jul.
 1 & Set 1: Limit for final delivery of your project.
+Use Campus Virtual Task.
 + Jul.
 9-20 & Set 12-28: Presentations.

-### Projects
+### Project Proposals

 [Project Proposals 2017/1028](projects1718.md)